You scream, I scream, we all scream for…chocolate!

 I don’t know anyone (besides John) who doesn’t love brownies.
 (Trust me, I’ve tried to convince him otherwise.)

-Fudgy, rich, super chocolatey, studded with delicious things.
-If I were to say I had a “vice” it would probably be brownies (or ice cream – tough call).
+Fudgy, rich, super chocolaty, studded with delicious things.
+If I were to say I had a “vice,” it would probably be brownies (or ice cream – tough call).

 If you have the same feelings, this is the recipe for you.

 These brownies are simple, requiring just 10 basic ingredients and 30 minutes (plus cooling) to prepare!